LSSU Student Handbook

 You will be asked to complete a Health History Questionnaire form when you first come to the center.
 We encourage you to be familiar with your medications, environmental allergies, personal and family health history, as well as past provider name(s) and addresses in case records are needed.
 You will also be asked to provide a copy of your current immunization status and provide a copy of your health insurance policy numbers.
 Once again, it is important for you to know what your policy covers and how to access it for benefits and payments.

-Please refer to the residence hall handbook for the guidelines pertaining to living on-campus.
+Please refer to the Housing website (www.lssu.edu/housing) for the guidelines pertaining to living on-campus.
 There are a variety of potential penalties for failing to comply with these rules, including possible separation from the housing system or separation from the University itself.
 Guests of campus residents are subject to the same guidelines as those who live in the residence halls.

 Students will be issued a Lake Superior State University ID card.
 This ID card is valid until graduation.
 Your ID card is your admittance to use the library, cash checks, vote in campus elections, attend sporting events, use the Student Activity Center, and admit students to the cafeteria if you are on a room and board plan.
 It is also your Laker Gold Debit card and Commuter Block Plan card.
 To obtain an ID card or have a replacement card, please go to the ID office in the Cisler Center.
 A fee for replacement ID cards will be charged.
 Any misuse or alteration of the ID card, whether it is current or expired, is considered a serious offense and is subject to disciplinary action.
 Call ext.
 2552 if you have any questions.

-The Learning Center (LC), located in rooms 112-114 of the KJS Library, provides the following services free of charge: Tutoring for one-on-one and small-groups, Supplemental Instruction (SI) in numerous courses across the disciplines; Math Walk-in Center for students who need assistance with math problems; the Writing Center; Student Success Seminars like time management, study skills, test preparation; access to up-to-date computers, utility software and laser printers; discipline-specific tutorial software, videos and cassettes; ALEKS a computer-based courseware for Math, English, Reading and more; research access to the Internet; and reference and lending libraries and study space.
+The Learning Center (LC), located in rooms 112-114 and 127 of the KJS Library, provides the following services free of charge: Tutoring for one-on-one and small-groups, Supplemental Instruction (SI) and Structured Learning Assistance (SLA) in numerous courses across the disciplines; Math Walk-in Center for students who need assistance with math problems; the Writing Center; Student Success Seminars like time management, study skills and test preparation; access to up-to-date computers with Internet access, scanning and printing; discipline-specific tutorial software; ALEKS®, a computer-based course-ware for Math; presentation support areas and quiet study space.

-The Learning Center is open during the following hours:
+The Learning Center is open during the following hours (extended hours during finals weeks):

 The Writing and Math Center’s hours vary each semester.
 Stop by the LC for current hours.

-If you have any questions or concerns, please contact the friendly staff of the Learning Center at ext.
+If you have any questions or concerns, please contact the Learning Center at ext.
 2849 or the Learning Center Director at ext.
-2294.
+2228 or visit our website at www.lssu.edu/lc/.

 Lost and Found